Early Childhood (P3) Alternate Route Certificate Program

 Apply Now Request More Information

-This program is designed for post- baccalaureate candidates with Certificate of Eligibility (CE) from the state and employment as a P-3 teacher.
-The 24-credit program helps candidates complete the formal instruction required for the P-3 certificate.
+This program is designed for post- baccalaureate candidates with a P-3 Certificate of Eligibility (CE) from NJDOE and employment as a P-3 Teacher of Record.
+The 30-credit program helps P-3 provisional teachers complete the NJDOE-approved formal coursework required for the P-3 standard certificate.

 View required courses and course descriptions in the University Course Catalog